a9ek0/Weather/README.md

 ### Configuration

 The application uses the [Weatherbit API](https://www.weatherbit.io/) to fetch weather data.
-You need to obtain an API key from OpenWeatherMap and configure it in the `application.properties` file.
+You need to obtain an API key from Weatherbit and configure it in the `application.properties` file.

 ```properties
 # application.properties